 All administrators of a company account in Remote Portal will receive an email notification 60 days prior to license expiration (for yearly licenses).
 This applies to any cloud service activated in Remote Portal.

 Can the service also notify me about expiring Software Maintenance Agreements?

 Not yet.
 Licensing notifications are currently limited to cloud services licenses only.

-What is the relation between the Software Maintenance Agreement (SMA) and Remote System Management (RSM)?
+What is the relation between the Software Assurance (SMA) and Remote System Management (RSM)?

 SMA and RSM are independent.